gowth6m/zombie-game/README.md

-# zombie-game
+# Zombie Game

-A simple 2D zombie game to practice C++
+A simple 2D zombie game using SDL library to practice C++